ttu/ruuvitag-sensor/README.md

 ##### Get data for specified sensors

-`get_data_for_sensors` will collect latest data from sensors for specified duration.
+`get_data_for_sensors` will collect the latest data from sensors for a specified duration.

 ```python
 from ruuvitag_sensor.ruuvi import RuuviTagSensor